-This blog is about choosing a particle counter for gas applications.
+This blog is about choosing a solution for monitoring Particles in Process Gases.
 First, determine whether your process gas is reactive or non-reactive.
 Then decide its pressure range.

 Examples of reactive gases include hydrogen and oxygen.
 These gases require a special particle counter stored inside a containment vessel.
 In addition, they require careful evaluation that the wetted materials of the particle counter are compatible with the gas.
 Also consider additional precautions such as leak monitoring, purge flow monitoring, and other safety measures that ensure safe operation.

-If the gas is reactive and falls within the specified pressure range, you may sample the gases using a Ultra High Purity Gas Particle Counter (HPGP).
-The HPGP™ 101-C offers 0.1 µm sensitivity, 0.1 CFM flowrate, and can accommodate line pressures up to 150 psig.
+If the gas is reactive and falls within the specified pressure range, you may sample the gases using a High-Pressure Gas Probe (HPGP™).
+The HPGP-101-C offers 0.1 µm sensitivity, 0.1 CFM flowrate, and a containment vessel to confine overpressures of 3200 psig.

 Non-reactive gases such as argon, helium, neon, nitrogen, and xenon have different monitoring requirements.
-The option with the lowest initial cost is a connection from a standalone particle counter to a high-pressure diffuser (HPD).
-HPD’s dilute gas samples with ambient air and provide humidity.
+The option with the lowest initial cost is connection from a standalone particle counter to a high-pressure diffuser (HPD™).
+HPDs dilute gas samples with ambient air and provide humidity.
 Humidity prevents degradation in a particle counter’s optics and plumbing.
 The HPD III accommodates pressures from 40 – 100 psig.

 Takeaway: Dedicated gas particle counters should be used for critical applications and any measurement of reactive gases.
 HPDs should be used for less critical applications or occasional monitoring of non-reactive gases.